Char7otte/grandma-s-ashes/Practical04/PartB_Homework.md

 Submit your answers to the reflection and exploration tasks.
 Ensure your answers are clear and directly address the questions asked.

 - Create a text file `Homework_reflection.txt` answering the reflection questions (Tasks 1 & 2).
-- Commit and push your refactored code for both Books API and Students API (if you chose that option for Task 3) to your BED Practicals **Github repository**.
+- Commit and push your refactored code for both Books API and Students API (Task 3) to your BED Practicals **Github repository**.

 ### Pro-tip: